 As a result of these measures and a few others, the country’s budget deficit took a healthy dip downwards and is expected to continue its trend all the way to 2030.

 Accompanying these policies was another key feature of its economic reform, namely the introduction of a flexible exchange market and increased foreign exchange availability.

-Once confidence was restored in the Central Bank of Egypt’s proceedings, it relaxed all foreign exchange transaction restrictions, it capped government borrowing and began raising policy interest rates on its domestic currency, to restrain dollarization.
+Once confidence was restored in the Central Bank of Egypt’s proceedings, it relaxed all foreign exchange transaction restrictions, capped government borrowing, and began raising policy interest rates on its domestic currency, to restrain dollarization.

 Performance Measurement – Measuring Our Results